adent11/WindCapstone/README.md

 ### Week of 11.28.22
 * Laser cut acrylic plate to find tolerance for holes for leg mounts - will be used in future to make legs
 <img src="Media/LegPlate.jpg" width="300px" height="400" />
+* Tested how accurately we can land the drone, found that we can consistently land within an 18" square
+* Thought through how our docking will work, we will now prototype a system where each of the drone's rotors has a leg coming down from it which will each have a funnel that will allign it upon landing